Sean Combs discography

-In March 1997, the Notorious B.I.G. was fatally shot by an unknown assailant, prompting Combs to make his second commercial single a tribute song, titled "I'll Be Missing You", with guest appearances from Bad Boy members Faith Evans and R&B group 112.
-The song became the first ever hip hop song to debut atop of the Billboard Hot 100, while also peaking 15 international charts.
+In March 1997, the Notorious B.I.G. was fatally shot by an unknown assailant, prompting Combs to make his second commercial single a tribute song titled "I'll Be Missing You".
+Featuring guest appearances from Bad Boy acts Faith Evans and R&B group 112, the song became the first ever hip hop song to debut atop the Billboard Hot 100, while also peaking 15 international charts.
 Furthermore, it won Best Rap Performance by a Duo or Group at the 40th Annual Grammy Awards and remains one of the best selling singles of all time.
 The song and its parent album of which it preceded, No Way Out in July 1997, have yielded Combs' furthest critical and commercial success.
 The album was credited to "Puff Daddy & the Family", which referred to Combs and other Bad Boy signees, who were showcased extensively.

 In 1997, Combs spent the most weeks atop the Billboard Hot 100 of any musical act that year, with 19 weeks, and 26 when including the Combs-produced songs "Hypnotize" by B.I.G. and "Honey" by Mariah Carey.
 Furthermore, he became the first hip hop artist to replace himself at the position, with "Mo Money Mo Problems" replacing "I'll Be Missing You" the following week.
 In 1998, Combs released the singles "Victory" (featuring the Notorious B.I.G. and Busta Rhymes) and "Come with Me" (featuring Led Zeppelin guitarist Jimmy Page) for the Godzilla soundtrack, while also cultivating acts on the Bad Boy label and producing material for other artists.

 Combs' second and third studio albums, Forever (1999) and The Saga Continues...
 (2001) were met with commercial success, albeit less than his previous work, and generally mixed reviews.
 By this point and onward, Combs and Bad Boy Records received criticism for being seen as the leading exploiter of the dumbing down and over-commercialization of hip hop, as well as over-reliance on guest appearances and samples of older hits.
 Critics would often praise the production value and catchiness, but become weary of Combs' public figure and character, citing the remarkably shallow nature of his lyrical persona, along with an overall lack of originality; many gave credence to a style over substance argument.